Intra-cardiac echocardiography (ICE/DUC) catheters

 This well-established technology aids in intracardiac and intraluminal visualization of cardiac anatomy and physiology.
 Clinical efficacy and safety is improved by enhanced imaging and visualization of the anatomical structures during electrophysiology and structural heart procedures and in monitoring potential complications while reducing reliance on fluoroscopy.

 An ultrasound transducer embedded in the tip acquires real-time ultrasound images.
+These are similar to the Butterfly Network portable options, but the sensors in this case are much smaller.
 A location sensor, when embedded in the tip, provides location information to the ultrasound system.

 Innovative Health’s validated cleaning process has been specifically designed and tested to provide consistent and repeatable results with high confidence and reliability.